JamieDawson/Bixby-clickable-components-fixes/cell-card/playground.wrong_cell_card/README.md

 # Incorrect use of Cell-Card

 In this example, we are displaying a cell-card that has no `on-click` functionality.
-This makes the information that apperas on the screen to look like a button, but it actually isn't.
+This makes the information that appears on the screen to look like a button, but it actually isn't.

 #### Example in the simulator